grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 will be used for all connection attempts in the subchannel, regardless of how many established connections there are.
-If a connection attempt fails, the backoff period must be respected and scale accordingly before starting the next attempt on any connection.
+If a connection attempt fails, the backoff period must be respected and scale accordingly before starting the next connection attempt.
 When a connection attempt succeeds, backoff state will be reset, just as it is today.

 For example, if the subchannel has both two existing connections and a pending connection attempt for a third connection, if one of the original